Kathy-Miller/kathymiller/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 Below is a demostration of the the skills practiced in the osTicketing System Lab.
-The topics covered are installation prerequisites, installation, and use of the system as a user and an administrator.<br />
+The topics covered are installation of prerequisites, installation of osTicket, and use of the system as a user and an administrator.
+During the Prereqs phase of the lab, I installed all the prerequisites and installed osTicket.
+A detailed outline of the steps completed are below.
+I created a video of the project which is linked below, also.<br />
  <p>